The 20 Best Places to Live in Sussex

 50 miles from London, 20 miles from the coast, and just north of the South Downs, Midhurst is a pretty market town that dates back to the 12th century.
 It’s an easy commute from Midhurst to Chichester, Guildford and Portsmouth, and the main secondary school, Midhurst Rother College, is an Academy secondary school with an outstanding Ofsted report.
 Seaford College is the nearest private school about 7.5 miles to the south east.

 The town has a bustling high street with a good selection of shops, restaurants, and cafés and it has a variety of local sports clubs.
 One of the other greatest attractions of Midhurst is the Cowdray Estate with its magnificent Tudor ruins, regular polo, shooting, golf, farm shop and walks.
-The average cost of a property in Midhurst was £525,528 over the year to September 2022 making it one of the more affordable places to live in West Sussex.
+The average cost of a property in 2025 was £478,857 (3% down on last year).

 Midhurst